Skip to content

 raise ValueError(

-"The user must provide at least one of stop_callbacks or max_metric_calls to specify a stopping condition."
+"The user must provide at least one of stop_callbacks, max_metric_calls, or max_reflection_cost to specify a stopping condition."

 )